Add the dependency

 (JS Only) Service Worker Setup

-is the global manager of all scheduled tasks.
-It is what you need to summon a MrMeeseeks
+BGTaskManager is essentially the MeeseeksBox.
+It is the global manager of all scheduled tasks.
+It is what you need to schedule a task (summon a MrMeeseeks).Make the request

 How does Meeseeks store and persist tasks?